spaghetti-open-data/beni-confiscati-aperti/README.md

 // Italian law allows for sequestering assets to individuals convicted for Mafia crimes.
 These assets are turned over to "clean" businesses and civil society groups.

-// This process is managed my a government agency called Agenzia Nazionale per i Beni Confiscati e Sequestrati.
+// This process is managed by a government agency called Agenzia Nazionale per i Beni Confiscati e Sequestrati.

 // Spaghetti Open Data works at a demo website of the soon-to-be-release (hopefully) website of the Agenzia.
 // Started at the SOD14 hackathon on MArch, 29th 2014.
 Info: http://www.spaghettiopendata.org